 Dunkirk is the northernmost town in France and France's third largest port, just six miles from the Belgium border.
 Its close links with Belgium are even evident in its name which comes from the Flemish words for “dune” and “church”.

 Discover stunning scenery along the coastline and long sandy beaches.
 Although much of the town centre was destroyed in the war and subsequently rebuilt, old parts do remain and are worth taking the time to explore.
 For example, the magnificent 58 metre belfry dates back to 1440.

-Cuisine plays as important role, and you’ll find a distinctive Flemish influence.
+Cuisine also plays an important role, and you’ll find a distinctive Flemish influence.
 A popular dish here is coq à la bière - chicken in a creamy beer sauce.